jerwallace/aws-robomaker-workshops/content/mars-rover/martiandetector.md

  * sending them to Amazon Rekognition to get a list of labels that represent the objects found in the image.
  * publish the list of labels to the *detected_objects* topic.

     ROS nodes are commonly written in Python or C++.
 While there is support for other programming languages, these two languages are the most common.
 The nodes in our application are written in Python.
 Open the *object-detector* node.
-It will be located in your IDE at *project_root->mars-rover->mars-rover->robot_ws->src->martian_detector->nodes->object_detector*.
+It will be located in your IDE at *project_root->aws-robomaker-sample-application-open-source-rover->robot_ws->src->martian_detector->nodes->object_detector*.

     ![object-detector-ide](../../images/mars-rover/object-detector-ide.jpg)